kinpalai/rallly/apps/landing/src/posts/introducing-the-rallly-api.md

 The response includes an `inviteUrl` to share with participants and an `adminUrl` for the organizer.
 Each space can make 60 requests a minute.

-The [API reference](https://support.rallly.co/api-reference/introduction) has every endpoint with request and response examples, and the OpenAPI document is available if you would rather generate a client.
+The [API reference](https://support.kinpal.com/api-reference/introduction) has every endpoint with request and response examples, and the OpenAPI document is available if you would rather generate a client.

 ## What comes next

 Polling for results works, but it is not how most integrations want to run.
 Webhooks for poll events are planned so your system hears about a new response or a closed poll as it happens.
 There is no date for that yet.
-If you build something on the API, I would like to hear what you are building and what gets in the way, at [feedback@rallly.co](mailto:feedback@rallly.co).
+If you build something on the API, I would like to hear what you are building and what gets in the way, at [feedback@kinpal.com](mailto:feedback@kinpal.com).